bretcope/odyssey/README.md

 var async = require('odyssey').async;
 ```

-The primary reason why the async module was given the name athena was simply to avoid confusion with the popular existing [async](https://github.com/caolan/async) library.
+The primary reason why the async module was given the name athena was simply to avoid confusion with the popular [async](https://github.com/caolan/async) library.
 If this possible confusion does not bother you, feel free to use either alias.

 <a name="athena-context"></a>
 ### Context

-The `this` object inside all functions within Athena control flows is a context object with one method and one property.
+The [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) object inside all functions within Athena control flows (tasks, iterators, results and error handlers) is a context object with one method and one property.

 <a name="athena-context-logchain"></a>
-__this.logChain__
+##### this.logChain

 This property represents the log chain associated with the control flow.

 <a name="athena-context-log"></a>
-__this.log()__
+##### this.log()

 Calling `this.log( hlog )` is equivalent to `this.logChain = httpLog.chain(this.logChain, hlog);`.
 This allows you to easily add as many logs as you'd like to the control-flow's log chain.